eta21/DiffusionRgqd/README.md

 ## Why use DiffusionRgqd?
 __DiffusionRgqd__ provides a simple interface that requires minimal mathematical input in order to perform analysis on non-linear, time-inhomogeneous diffusion processes.
 The package also makes use of C++ in order to maximize the computational efficiency of inference routines.
 As such it is possible to conduct inference on a plethora of models in a desktop environment without incurring excessively long computation times.

+## Get DiffusionRgqd?
+Check out [DiffusionRgqd](https://github.com/eta21/DiffusionRgqd) on GitHub for the package source files and [DiffusionRgqd-Downloads](https://github.com/eta21/DiffusionRgqd-Downloads) for example scripts and other downloadable content.